What do drivers need to think about their personal conveyance time? And how does ELD laws effect that time?

-Personal conveyance time is the time that a driver is spent traveling to a location to rest, moving a truck during the driver’s off-duty time if it’s required, eating or more.
+Personal conveyance time is time that a driver is spent traveling to a location to rest, moving a truck during off-duty time if it’s required, eating or more.
 The “more” is where it can get confusing.
-What should be counted as a personal conveyance time?
+What should be counted as personal conveyance time?

 Drivers and Personal Conveyance Time

 Some truck drivers are never certain what’s considered personal conveyance time.
 Director of enforcement and compliance Joe DeLorenzo of the Federal Motor Carrier Safety Administration is trying to clear it up for them.